MateeDevs/MateeStarter/README.md

 from `SampleComposeMultiplatformScreenViewController` when calling you view from the swift code.
 For Android there are no changes needed, see in `:android:samplecomposemultiplatform` for yourself.
 You can move the classes in `ui/test` to shared module.

+### Shared material navigation

+Starting with `Compose multiplatform 1.7.0` (in combination with `androidx navigation-compose` and `compose material-navigation` libraries) we can use Material navigation in multiplatform.
+You can see a minimal example in `:shared:samplecomposenavigation`.

+> **Beware:** Using libraries mentioned above breaks swipe back navigation when using compose
+> multiplatform views inside UIKit navigation on iOS, so in case you want it working, downgrade `compose multiplatform` to 1.6.11 and remove `androidx navigation-compose` and `compose material-navigation` libraries.

 ## Creating new feature module in shared